ferfebles/rollcut/README.txt

 I realized that I could try to cut every file using a similar technique than rgzip: by calculating a rolling hash over a window of some bytes, and cutting the file when the hash is equal to a 'magic' number.

 The result is that two similar files, usually are cut by the same places, creating chunks with a high probability of being shared between files.

+License: simply a BDS license.

+* Copyright (c) FerFebles <ferfebles {at} gmail>
+*
+* Permission to use, copy, modify, and distribute this software for any
+* purpose with or without fee is hereby granted, provided that the above
+* copyright notice and this permission notice appear in all copies.
+*
+* THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES
+* WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF
+* MERCHANTABILITY AND FITNESS.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR
+* ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES
+* WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN
+* ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF
+* OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.